4l0n3r/short-tech-notes/blockchain/Rust.md

 shallow copy -> reference
 hard copy -> data copy
-move -> reference + delete only one
+move -> reference + delete the old one

 Copy trait that we can place on types that are stored on the stack Rust won’t let us annotate a type with Copy if the type, or any of its parts, has implemented the Drop trait